docwarems/jmc-tutorial/docs/README.md

 ![eclipse run do nothing program][eclipse-run-do-nothing-program]

-Note: _There are “Auto Record” versions of most launchers, which will launch the_ application and automatically create a recording in the **_autorecordings_** folder in the tutorial root.
-This is since, in certain environments (slow machines running a virtualized Windows for example), the highly loaded JVM that JMC is trying to communicate with will take so long to getting around to communicate with JMC that it simply is no fun to wait. _If that is the case, simply run the “Auto” launchers._ Or,
+Note: _There are "Auto Record" versions of most launchers, which will launch the_ application and automatically create a recording in the **_autorecordings_** folder in the tutorial root.
+This is since, in certain environments (slow machines running a virtualized Windows for example), the highly loaded JVM that JMC is trying to communicate with will take so long to getting around to communicate with JMC that it simply is no fun to wait. _If that is the case, simply run the "Auto" launchers._ Or,

-you know, if _you’re lazy.
+you know, if _you're lazy.
 I will not judge._ Just try doing this first exercise without Auto, as it is about doing recordings from JMC.

 Switch to the Mission Control perspective and select the newly discovered JVM running the DoNothing class in the JVM Browser.
 Select Start Flight Recording... from the context menu.
 The Flight Recording Wizard will open.
 Click Browse to find a suitable location (e.g. the Recordings project) and filename for storing the recording.
-Don’t forget to name the recording so that it can be recognized by others connecting to the JVM, and so that the purpose of the recording can be better remembered.
+Don't forget to name the recording so that it can be recognized by others connecting to the JVM, and so that the purpose of the recording can be better remembered.
 The name will be used when listing the ongoing recordings for a JVM, and will also be recorded into the recording itself.